deepsuncode/CMETNet/CMETNet_Package/README.md

 	python CMETNet_COMB_train.py

-Without any option will this will train all the models using data samples, and save the prediction results in the results folder.
+Without any option will this will train all the models using data samples.

 ## Running a Testing Task:
 To show the results of CMETNet, you should type:

 	python results_ensemble.py

-This will ensemble the results made by the models and show the PCCMM/MAE, save the CMETNet results in the results folder.
+This will ensemble the results made by the models and show the results and the PCCMM/MAE metrics, save the CMETNet results in the results folder.